 Traci has more than twenty years experience in the management and operation of companies doing business in the health care delivery system.
 She has senior leadership and consulting experience with privately held healthcare organizations, national non-profits and physician groups, where she shares her expertise in strategic planning, business development, board management and provides technological and marketing solutions.

 She is managing partner of HealthCue, LLC, the founder of iCanFind Everything Breast Cancer, a mobile management solution for breast cancer patients and has been known to edit a book or two for friends.
 She is a graduate of The Ohio State University with a major in Organizational Development and a minor in Economics.
-Her hobbies include reading and golf.
+Her hobbies include reading, photography, travel, and golf.

 Laurie Richter – Founder, 100 Women Who Care North Suburban Chicago

 Co-Founder and Vice President, 100 Who Care Alliance

 Laurie started 100 Women Who Care North Suburban Chicago in May 2013 after meeting a woman at a spouse’s breakfast at a conference she was attending with her husband in Phoenix.
 The woman’s organization had been the recipient of an award that kept them from going bankrupt, and the premise of the group was so intriguing to Laurie that she came home, conducted research, grabbed a few girlfriends and started the chapter.
 She is particularly proud that the husband of one of her members liked the idea so much that he put together a group of husbands to upstage the women by donating $110 at each meeting of his newly created group, 100 Men Who Care 10% More.